 Comprehensive Eye Exams

 Premier Vision of Dallas offers eye care for everyone 5 and older.
 We care about your vision and eye health.
 In each comprehensive examination we check for eye diseases like glaucoma, macular degeneration and cataracts.
-Dr. Allen can also perform annual eye exams for diabetic patients, and those taking high risk medications such as plaquenil.
+Dr. Allen can also perform annual eye exams near you for diabetic patients, and those taking high risk medications such as plaquenil.
 We are happy to see emergencies, including trauma, red eye and eye allergies, and we don’t want you to have to wait in a clinic while you are in pain.
 Please call our office, and we will do everything we can to see you as soon as possible.